Guide context

 Why sellers prefer stock sales

 The primary reason sellers prefer stock sales is tax efficiency.
-In the UK, qualifying share sales benefit from BADR at 10%; asset disposals are taxed as income at much higher rates.
+In the UK, qualifying share sales may benefit from BADR, although the rate, lifetime limit, eligibility conditions, and timing must be checked carefully; from 6 April 2026 the BADR rate is 18% for qualifying gains up to the £1M lifetime limit.
 In the US, share sales to C-corps generate capital gains treatment; asset sales from C-corps are subject to double taxation at both the corporate and shareholder level.
-For sellers in most jurisdictions, the after-tax proceeds from a stock sale are meaningfully higher than from an equivalent asset sale.
+For sellers in most jurisdictions, the after-tax proceeds from a stock sale are often higher than from an equivalent asset sale.
 Beyond tax, a stock sale provides a cleaner exit — the seller does not need to deal with the dissolution of the corporate entity, the distribution of sale proceeds, or any lingering corporate liabilities.

 Why buyers prefer asset sales